- What is the R1 Visa?

-Can Dependents of R1 visas come with me to the US?
+Can dependents come with me to the US?

-Dependents can apply simultaneously with the R1 visa holder, or at a later date for an R2 visa.
-They will need to provide documents as evidence of their relationship to the R1 visa holder such as a valid marriage certificate and/or birth certificates.
+Dependents can apply simultaneously with the R1 visa holder or at a later date for an R2 visa.
+They will need to provide documents as evidence of their relationship to the R1 visa holder, such as a valid marriage certificate and/or birth certificate.